sosuisen/fxml-language-mode/README.md

 # FXML Language Mode

-Highlighter & Formatter for FXML(JavaFX)
+Highlighter and Formatter for FXML (JavaFX)

 ## Highlighter

-This FXMLpom.xml highlighter is more noticeable than the default XML color scheme.
+This FXML highlighter is more noticeable than the default XML color scheme.

 <img src="images/screen.png" width="300">

-## Maven Language Mode
+## FXML Language Mode

 When you open a .fxml file, it automatically switches to FXML Language Mode.